To manage and execute legal content projects, training and knowledge initiatives for the Group within the context of the Firm's knowledge strategy

-To make first-class knowledge easily available to lawyers, increasing the quality, consistency and/or cost-effectiveness of the advice that the Firm gives its clients, including:
+To make first-class Corporate knowledge from London easily available to lawyers, increasing the quality, consistency and/or cost-effectiveness of the advice that Baker McKenzie gives its clients, including:

 Knowledge and Expertise

 - Precedents.
-Review, draft, develop and automate the most complex of the Group's precedents and other legal content
+Draft, develop and (where appropriate) automate the Group's precedents and other legal content

 The Knowledge function is a Firm-wide team of nearly 300 professionals, including Knowledge Lawyers, Information & Research professionals, and a variety of other functional specialists.
 The Knowledge function helps the Firm deliver better legal solutions by producing and providing easy access to high quality, relevant legal information for both lawyers and clients.
 The focus is on the following areas:

-The key relationships of this role are with the Group's steering committee, key partners and lawyers.
-You will receive day-to-day project assignments and overall direction from the Group's chair and steering committee, as well as the Director of Knowledge, Practices.
-You should ensure that you are highly visible, and have strong relationships with key stakeholders, in the market in which you are based as well as within the Group more broadly.
-You must liaise closely with other members of the Professional and Business Services team – especially within the Knowledge function – to ensure that Knowledge projects and initiatives are carried out consistently with the Firm’s overall business objectives and its Knowledge strategy.
+Your clients are the Partners and lawyers in the Group.
+You will receive day-to-day project assignments and overall direction from the London Corporate Know How and Training Partner and the Group's Lead Knowledge Lawyer, as well as the Group's chair and steering committee.
+You will be one of two Knowledge Lawyers within the London Corporate Group and part of your focus will be expected to include supporting the Corporate Finance practice within the department, in particular in relation to listed public company advisory work, however you will also be expected to spend substantial time supporting the practice of the department more broadly.
+You must liaise closely with other members of the Professional & Business Services (PBS) team – especially within the Knowledge function – to ensure that Knowledge projects and initiatives are carried out consistently with the Firm’s overall business objectives and its Knowledge strategy.

 - Law degree